imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 </div>

-### Lets setup various components needed in th application
+### Let's configure the components required for the application.

-Run the following command to install the packages that we will be using in the application.
+Execute the provided command to install the packages required for the application.

 ```bash
 npm install @react-navigation/native